Mohammad1745/cachifyjs/README.md

     //handle if any error occurs during data refreshing on api call (ex: authentication error) }
 ```
+Notes:
+1. `handleResponse`: The function has been used as `callback` in `postSync` and also been used to handle the `response` of api call.
+2. `handleError`: The function has been used as `errorCallback` in `cacheConfig` and also been used to handle the `error` on api call.

 ## Configuration
 When using CachifyJS, you can configure various options to customize the caching behavior.
 The `cacheConfig` object passed to the `get` function accepts the following properties: